On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Introduction

-In this article, we focus on a recently developed fully distributed optimization algorithm called \(\ngiant\) \cite{alessio_net_giant}, which combined gradient tracking with consensus based updates and a descent direction computed by the product of the inverse local Hessian and the gradient tracking vector at each node.
-Built on an extension of the approximate Newton-type federated learning algorithm \(\giant\) \cite{wang2018giant}, it was shown that \(\ngiant\) leverages gradient tracking to achieve semi-global exponential convergence to the exact optimal solution for a sufficiently small step-size, and enjoys a low communication overhead of $O(n)$ per iteration at each node, where \(n\) is the dimension of the decision space, thus making it comparable to first-order distributed optimization techniques.
-The authors of \cite{alessio_net_giant} empirically also demonstrated a superior convergence rate compared to gradient-tracking based first order methods, as well as a number of other second order distributed optimization algorithms, including the well-known Network-DANE \cite{ref:HY-CH-XC}.
-Although \cite{alessio_net_giant} proved semi-global exponential convergence using a two-time-scale separation principle that guarantees linear convergence and empirically verified its superior performance, an explicit expression for the actual convergence rate was not established.
+In this article, we consider a recently developed {\em fully distributed approximate Newton-type optimization algorithm} called \(\ngiant\) \cite{alessio_net_giant}, which combined gradient tracking with consensus based updates and a descent direction computed by the product of the inverse local Hessian and the gradient tracking vector at each node.
+Built on an extension of the approximate Newton-type federated learning algorithm \(\giant\) \cite{wang2018giant}, it was shown that \(\ngiant\) achieves semi-global exponential convergence to the exact optimal solution for a sufficiently small step-size, and enjoys a low communication overhead of $O(n)$ per iteration at each node, where \(n\) is the dimension of the decision space, thus making it comparable to first-order distributed optimization techniques.
+The authors of \cite{alessio_net_giant} empirically also demonstrated a superior convergence rate compared to gradient-tracking based first order methods, as well as several other second order distributed optimization algorithms, including the well-known Network-DANE \cite{ref:HY-CH-XC}.
+Although \cite{alessio_net_giant} proved semi-global exponential convergence using a two-time-scale separation principle that guarantees linear convergence for a sufficiently small stepsize, and empirically verified its superior performance, an explicit expression for the actual convergence rate or an explicit bound on the stepsize was not established.
 In addition, while a superior linear convergence was empirically demonstrated compared to its first order optimization counterparts, there was no analytical justification for this observation.
 In this paper, we set out to provide a deeper analysis of the convergence of Network-GIANT and provide partial answers to some of the above unanswered questions.